WinSSHTerm/WinSSHTerm/README.md

 ### Changelog
+2.27.0
+* Security fix: WinSCP's process arguments don't contain plain text passwords any longer.
+It is required to use WinSCP 6.0.0 or higher.
+* New option "File->Preferences->Terminal->Close window": The terminal window now doesn't close on exit by default to prevent loss of the scroll history.
+To restore the old behavior set the option to "on clean exit" (thanks to Phil)
+* New shortcut ALTGR+R which triggers a graceful reconnection for the current selected tab

 2.26.1
 * Scroll bar now enabled in full-screen mode
 * Added a search button in the connections window